 The imperial skirt worn by guards and the imperial templar skirt worn by some legion officers are one of the “common but unobtainable” items, just like the shirt and helm of the gondoliers.
 The guards must get those skirts somewhere, right?

 This mod adds a small quest to restore the supply of skirts.
 Talk to any legion member about “latest rumors”, then go to Darius in Gnisis and agree to help him.
 Then you'll have to walk around and talk to clothiers.
 Two of them in the empire-friendly towns can help you.

 → Persistent Corpse Disposal

 In Morrowind, corpses are normally removed after three days.
-That's bad for "solve a murder" and "recover an item" quests, which is why some corpses are marked as persistent.
-Otherwise they might disappear before you can discover them.
+That's bad for "solve a murder" and "recover an item" quests, which is why some corpses are marked as persistent—so that they don't disappear before you can discover them.

 Unfortunately, there's no way to remove the "corpses persist" flag at run time and let them decay naturally when they are no longer needed.
-This means those bodies are left in place forever, so you can't claim the house of a murder victim after bringing their murdered to justice... not without having a macabre decoration you cannot remove.
-Not so good for suspension of disbelief.
+This means those bodies are left in place forever, so you can't claim the house of a murder victim after bringing their murderer to justice... not without having to live with a permanent macabre decoration.1 Not so good for suspension of disbelief.

 This mod attempts to solve that immersion issue by forcibly removing those bodies when they are no longer needed for a quest.
 It's done via dialog entries: when you turn a quest in, the body associated with it is removed.
 This way there's no performance impact of global script, and there's no chance a visible body disappears into thin air when you enter a location (unless a quest giver and a body in the same location, which doesn't happen often).

-The mod is fully supported in OpenMW, but the vanilla engine may have issues with modifying objects not currently loaded in the game.
+The mod is fully supported in OpenMW.
+The vanilla engine may have issues with modifying objects not currently loaded in the game though.
 See the README for details.

 → Fetchers of Morrowind